Farm Report: Memphis Sweeps Into First Place Behind Mathews, Mendlinger

 Record: 26-33, Texas League North

-Standings: 4th place, 13.5 GB, Texas League North
+Standings: Texas League North

 Result: Amarillo 13, Springfield 4